-Here are 10 ways in which Iran is more democratic and modern than Saudi Arabia
+10 ways Iran is more democratic and modern than Saudi Arabia

 (5) The practice of religions other than Islam such as Christianity and Judaism is tolerated in Iran and is protected and regulated by law.
 In Saudi Arabia religious minorities have no right to practice their religion whatsoever;

-(6) in Iran’s women’s access to education has steadily expanded, with women now forming the majority of the university student body.
+(6) In Iran, women’s access to education has steadily expanded, with women now forming the majority of the university student body.
 In Iran women can vote, work and even be elected to parliament, are allowed to drive cars, and can be out in public.
 By contrast women’s access to education in Saudi Arabia remains severely restricted, as are women’s rights generally;

 (7) Despite restrictions Iran has a very active political life and civil society, and political debate there is lively and open.
 In Saudi Arabia political activity is tightly controlled as is any expression of political views;